izsvenezie-virology/FluMut/docs/docs/aknowledgements.md

 ---
-title: Aknowledgements
+title: Acknowledgements
 layout: default
 nav_order: 6
-permalink: docs/aknowledgements
+permalink: docs/acknowledgements
 ---

+# Acknowledgements

-# How to cite FluMut
+## How to cite FluMut

 If you use FluMut, please cite:

 {: .note-title}
 Giussani, E., Sartori, A. et al. (2025).
 FluMut: a tool for mutation surveillance in highly pathogenic H5N1 genomes.
 Virus Evolution, [10.1093/ve/veaf011](https://doi.org/10.1093/ve/veaf011).

-# Fundings
+## Fundings

 This work was partially supported by the FLU-SWITCH Era-Net ICRAD (grant agreement No. 862605), by EU funding under the NextGeneration EU-MUR PNRR Extended Partnership initiative on Emerging Infectious Diseases (Project No. PE00000007, INF-ACT), and by KAPPA-FLU HORIZON-CL6-2022-FARM2FORK-02-03 (grant agreement No. 101084171).